A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: System Model and Assumptions

-$\bullet${\bf Probability of detection:} We define the probability of detection as the percentage of IoTs' inputs that can be {\em accurately} inferred as compromised or not compromised and denote it as $P_{detect}$.
-Let us further illustrate the meaning of $P_{detect}$ using Fig.~\ref{pdet} that shows an input in reality could be either compromised or not compromised.
-If compromised, it can be inferred as either as `compromised' with a probability $a_1$ (correct) or `undecided' with probability $a_2$ (uncertain) or `not compromised' with a probability $a_3$ (missed detection).
-Similarly, if an input was not compromised, it can be inferred as either `not compromised' with a probability $b_1$ (correct) or `undecided' with probability $b_2$ or `compromised with a probability $b_3$ (false alarm).
+We define the probability of detection as the percentage of IoTs' inputs that can be accurately inferred as compromised or not compromised and we denote it by $P_{detect}$.
+Let us further illustrate the meaning of $P_{detect}$ using Figure~\ref{pdet} that shows an input in reality could be either compromised or not compromised.
+If compromised, it can be inferred as either `compromised' with the probability $a_1$ (correct) or `undecided' with the probability $a_2$ (uncertain) or `not compromised' with the probability $a_3$ (missed detection).
+Similarly, if an input was not compromised, it can be inferred as either `not compromised' with the probability $b_1$ (correct) or `undecided' with the probability $b_2$ or `compromised with the probability $b_3$ (false alarm).
 Thus, for the two real cases, detection occurs with probabilities $a_1$ and $b_1$.
 If an input has equal chances of being compromised and not compromised, then $P_{detect} =\frac{a_1 + b_1}{2}$.
 Else, $a_1$ and $b_1$ will have to be weighted with their corresponding probabilities.
-For all practical purposes, we consider $P_{detect}$ to be at least $0.5$, since it is impractical to have a monitoring mechanism where majority of feedbacks are incorrect.
-Similarly, $P_{uncertain}=\frac{a_2+b_2}{2}$ denote the probabilities of ignorance (expressing inherent uncertainty) about IoT inputs. $P_{error}=\frac{a_3+b_3}{2}$ denotes probability of errors made by the feedback system.
+For all practical purposes, we consider $P_{detect}$ to be at least $0.5$, since it is impractical to have a monitoring mechanism where majority of feedback are incorrect.
+Similarly, $P_{uncertain}=\frac{a_2+b_2}{2}$ denotes the probability of ignorance (expressing inherent uncertainty) about IoT inputs. $P_{error}=\frac{a_3+b_3}{2}$ denotes probability of errors made by the feedback system.
 These probabilities are used for performance evaluation.

 The above features make the problem of computing the data integrity a probabilistic concept.
-Hence, we compute the utility value as an incremental process based on observations over time slots.
+Hence, we compute the trust scores (utility values) as an incremental process based on observations over time slots.
 If the adversary uses the same attack strategy, then the utility value will converge sooner.
 On the other hand, if the adversary changes its attack strategy (i.e., dynamic attack strategy), the utility value will oscillate even for large time windows.
-Later, {\em we study a special case} on how the proposed theoretical model can be modified to accommodate {\em adversaries that do not have a fixed} $P_{a}$ and launch a dynamic (e.g., On-Off) attack strategy.
+Later, we study a special case on how the proposed theoretical model can be modified to accommodate adversaries that do not have a fixed $P_{attack}$ and launch an On-Off attack strategy.
+This modified version of our method is called AWMA.